Welcome to Phthiraptera.info

 This website is a collection or digital resources on parasitic lice.
 This includes extensive literature, image and checklist databases.
 Major contributors include Dr. Vince Smith from the Natural History Museum, London and the late Dr. Bob Dalgleish.
 From 2006 these resources are managed by Vince Smith on behalf of the International Society of Phthirapterists, an informal group of specialists working on various aspects of parasitic louse biology.
 If you would like to contribute to this website please contact Vince Smith.

-NEWS: 1) The next ISoP conference (ICP7) will be in Guangdong, China in 2022.
+NEWS: 1) The next ISoP conference (ICP7) will be in Guangdong, China in 2022 with backup plans for 2023 .
 2) A comprehensive consensus review on the best practice for control of head louse infestations was recently published (August 2020).